 Monitoring employees and remote freelancers

 Here is the first and the most indisputable benefit.
 If I get paid for my working time, isn’t it logical for my employer to see how my working time is used?
 Maybe I’m wasting my time completing some non-essential tasks and my employer might guide me if I am on the wrong path?
-No matter how it sounds, but without quality monitoring in real-time, the employers are working in the dark.
+No matter how it sounds, but without quality monitoring in real-time, employers are working in the dark.

 Organization and coordination

 In case I work for a big company with teams from different locations, time tracking with screenshots enables every team member to follow up on work progress.
 It really helps to gain a thorough insight into the project.
-When a good time tracking app is used, every employee can organize his/her own tasks and measure the productivity appropriately.
+When a good time tracking app is used, every employee can organize his/her own tasks and measure productivity appropriately.

 Invasion of employee’s privacy